yashwantbezawada/yashwantbezawada/README.md

 ## What I Do

-Building AI productivity tools, developer automation, and FinOps solutions for managing LLM API spend.
-Contributing to open source - recently been working on PyTorch type system and Keras documentation.
+Building AI productivity tools, developer automation, and cost tracking for LLM APIs.
+Contributing to open source - recently PyTorch and Keras.

 ## Currently Into

-Multi-agent orchestration, retrieval-augmented generation with hybrid search, and parameter-efficient fine-tuning.
+Multi-agent systems, RAG, and fine-tuning.

 ---